decaylabs/moviedb/README.md

 ###Improvements

 * Better handling / replacement of the omdbapi endpoint.
 On slow responses, the application should let the user know what is happening.
 Right now, is works smoothly on common requests ex. "star wars" but less so on requests that take considerably longer to return the result.
+Right now, I utilize disk cache to have the results ready on click which can result in api calls on items that the user never intends to click on.

 * Re-design structure including breaking some of the containers into subsets of functional components that serve a more Parent container.